cenyk1230/MDGNN_MAG240M/README.md

-# CogDL at MAG240M
+# MDGNN for MAG240M-LSC 2022

-This is an implementation of CogDL for mag240m.
+The code is about MDGNN solution for MAG240M-LSC 2022

 ## Getting Started
 ### Requirements